10 Principles of Stoicism

 Rule 5: Turn Obstacles Into Opportunities (The Ultimate Reframe)

-The mindset shift: Every obstacle is training for your character.
-Difficulties build the strength you'll need for bigger challenges.
+The mindset shift: Every obstacle is training for your character; difficulties build the strength you will need for future challenges.

-Reframe practice: Instead of "Why is this happening to me?" ask "What skill is this teaching me?" or "How will this make me stronger?"
+Reframe question: Instead of “Why is this happening to me?” ask “What skill is this teaching me?”

 Marcus Aurelius observed: “The impediment to action advances action.
 What stands in the way becomes the way.”